sidouglas/2letterbem/README.md

 # 2 Letter Bem

-Compresses your css classes down to a few characters ( probably 2 ), which you can then use in your html.
+Compresses your css classes down to a few characters ( probably 2 ), which you can then use in your html via the json file.
-This is standalone package that is run as a npm script.

 ##### Compressing css this way + gzip = *negligible results*
 Example - bootstrap 4.4.1 css minified and gzipped:
 * bootstrap.min.css.gz -> 23.6KB